nrfconnect/sdk-nrf/doc/nrf/ug_thread_architectures.rst

 This page describes the OpenThread stack architecture and platform designs that are possible with the OpenThread network stack on Nordic Semiconductor devices in |NCS|.

+The designs are described from the least complex to the most complex, starting with System-on-Chip designs.
+These are simple applications that consist of a single chip running a single protocol or multiple protocols.
+Co-processor designs, on the other hand, require two processors.
-The designs are described from the least to the most complex, that is from simple applications that consist of a single chip running single or multiple protocols to scenarios in which the nRF SoC acts as a network co-processor when the application is running on a much more powerful host processor.
+The nRF SoC acts as a network co-processor, while the application is running on a much more powerful host processor.

 .. _openthread_stack_architecture: